OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 ```

-This time, **execution will hang forever** and your application will attend no
+In this case, **execution will hang forever** and your application will service
-further requests (at least this process), meaning **no further signups until the
+no further requests (at least this process).
+This means **no further signups
-application gets restarted**, meaning **business loss**.
+will work until the application gets restarted**, resulting in **business
+losses**.

 ## What's missing?

-If you have background with other programming languages such as Perl, Python,
+If you have a background with other programming languages such as Perl, Python,
-PHP or JavaScript you should be aware of the differences regarding Regular
+PHP, or JavaScript, you should be aware of the differences regarding Regular
 Expression supported features.

-RE2 does not support constructs for which only backtracking solutions are known
+RE2 does not support constructs where only backtracking solutions are known to
-to exist such as [Backreferences][5] and [Lookaround][6].
+exist, such as [Backreferences][5] and [Lookaround][6].

 Consider the following problem: validating whether an arbitrary string is a
-well-formed HTML tag: a) opening and closing tag names match and b) optionally
+well-formed HTML tag: a) opening and closing tag names match, and b) optionally
 there's some text in between.

-Fulfill requirement b) is straightforward `.*?`, but a) is challenging as
+Fulfilling requirement b) is straightforward `.*?`.
+But fulling requirement a)
-closing tag match depends on what was matched as opening tag.
-This is exactly
+is challenging because closing a tag match depends on what was matched as the
-what Backreferences allows us to do.
-Check the JavaScript implementation below
+opening tag.
+This is exactly what Backreferences allows us to do.
+See the
+JavaScript implementation below:

 ```JavaScript
 const testString1 = '<h1>Go Secure Coding Practices Guide</h1>';